 janedoe@ staff.college.edu, these would be two separate domain name configurations.
 In such cases, we can provide DNS entries for both configurations.

 The point of all this is that to use Populi email successfully, you need update your domain with your Populi site's DNS records as well as Populi's SPF record.

-- The DNS records provided in Account > Communications.
+- The five DNS records provided in Account > Domains.

 v=spf1 a mx include:email.populi.co ~all